knotical/knotical/README.md

     The first refinement relation shows that when `log` are removed in both methods and the authorization `auth` in `C2` is always successful then `C2` *refines* `C1`.

 ### Running the benchmarks

+- To reproduce the entire experiment on the 37 benchmark programs in `bench`, run

+    ```
+    bin/runAll.sh
+    ```

+- The experimental result is in the folder `results-YYYYMMDD-hhmmss` where `YYYYMMDD-hhmmss` is the timestamp when the script was run.
+The file `results-YYYYMMDD-hhmmss/SUMMARY.html` represents the summary result (Table 1 in the paper) in HTML format.